-You’ll only need a couple items to make your pupsicles and you probably already have most of them on hand.
-Most importantly, a freezer!
-With that, you can freeze your pupsicles in whatever container and any shape you want.
-Some that have been known to work well include popsicle molds, ice cube trays, muffin tins, and Dixie cups.
+You’ll only need a couple of items to make your pupsicles and you probably already have most of them on hand.
+The most important thing you'll need is a freezer!
+With that, you can freeze your pupsicles in whatever container you've got and any shape you want.
+Some containers that work best are popsicle molds, ice cube trays, muffin tins, and Dixie cups.

 How to Make Them

-Firstly, let’s make sure your treats are safe and healthy for your favorite furry friend.
+First of all, let’s make sure your treats are safe and healthy for your favorite furry friend.
 A common ingredient in many foods that is safe for humans but toxic to dogs is xylitol.
-Xylitol is an artificial sweetener that can be found in many peanut butters as well as chewing gums.
+Xylitol is an artificial sweetener that can be found in many peanut butters, as well as chewing gums.
 Double check your labels before making your treats!
-For the rest of your ingredients, all-natural, sugar-free and salt-free are always best.
+For the rest of your ingredients, all-natural, sugar-free, and salt-free are always best.

 If you’d like to hand feed your pup, you can place a popsicle stick or rawhide stick in the liquid before it solidifies.
 You can also freeze some healthy veggies to use as a handle.

 Have fun concocting and finding out what combination of foods is your dog’s favorite!
 Share your favorite recipes with us and your friends.
-On a side note, pupsicles can also be a great treat for teething puppies—no matter the season.
+By the way, pupsicles can also be a great treat for teething puppies—no matter the season.
 Happy freezing!